marq24/emacberry.com/_docs/1000-intro.md

 - **USE_CREDENTIALS**

 Some GPSLogger features allowing to send eMails to recipients you have specified in the application settings.
-The configuration of a secure SMTP connection can be quite complicated depending on from your eMail provider.
-In order to allow the app to make use of installed email accounts on your device (e.g. your Google-Account), to simplify the email account SMTP Setup process.
+The configuration of a secure SMTP connection can be quite complicated (depending on from your eMail provider).
+In order to allow the app to make use of installed email accounts on your device (e.g. your Google-Account) these both permissions are required.
+This will be only used to simplify the email account SMTP Setup process.

 ## Background/Service/functional related